fionnachalmers/BHF-DSC-HDS-documentation/index.md

 Demo for Health Data Science Team.
 This would be our homepage for our documentation.

+I've built it using just-the-docs template.
+See this guide for more info: https://just-the-docs.com/docs/ui-components/labels/

 GitHub pages uses **markdown** - which will make it easy for everyone to `contribute`!
+I've popped some of the available customisation below.

 This has all been build using this repo: https://github.com/fionnachalmers/BHF-DSC-HDS-documentation